Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following services are appropriate for a Scrum Master in regard to the Daily Scrum? (choose the best answer)

-- [ ] Lead the discussions of the Development Team.
+- [ ] Lead the discussions of the Developers.
 - [ ] Make sure that all 3 questions have been answered by each member of the team.
 - [ ] Keep track of whether each team member has a chance to speak.
-- [x] Teach the Development Team to keep the Daily Scrum within the 15 minute time-box.
+- [x] Teach the Developers to keep the Daily Scrum within the 15 minute time-box.
 - [ ] All of the above.

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following best describes an increment of working software? (choose the best answer)
+### Which of the following best describes an Increment of working software? (choose the best answer)

 - [ ] A decomposition of all Product Backlog items into tasks for future Sprint Backlog lists.
 - [x] Additional features in a usable state that complement those delivered in previous iterations.